verilator/verilator/docs/guide/exe_verilator_gantt.rst

 .. option:: <filename>

-The filename to read data from, defaults to "profile_threads.dat".
+The filename to read data from, defaults to "profile_exec.dat".

 .. option:: --help